 The group is suitable both for complete beginners and for those who have previously studied Ouspensky’s or Shantananda Saraswati’s teaching, or any other spiritual tradition.
 Joining is possible at any time.
 Group members are encouraged to also attend Rupert Spira’s meetings and retreats.

 Those who do not live within travelling distance of Birdlip, Gloucestershire and would like to pursue this line of teaching are welcome to study the papers from the Library and ask questions by email.
 If you wish to ask questions, please first register by completing the application form below.
 We do not currently offer live internet-based sessions, but after some initial study of the material, you may wish to join some of Rupert Spira’s live webinars where you can ask a question and have a discussion with him on-line.
 These are excellent opportunities to obtain expert guidance on the Direct Path.
+There is also a Facebook Group where members of the Cotswold Group discuss Rupert’s teaching.

 The group is led by Jenny Beal.
 Jenny was a member of the Study Society for many years where she studied and practised the Fourth Way and learned the Mevlevi turning.
 More recently, when she met her teacher Rupert Spira, she recognised his Direct Path teaching as the Way for which she had been prepared and an effortless path to the happiness that is our real nature.